-award winning artist lives & works in the pocket nsw
+award winning artist lives & works in the byron bay hinterland, australia.

 Craig Ruddy’s career has been marked by a restless search to understand our place within the vastness of the landscape.
 Ruddy’s ability to create works of great passion that work on multiple aesthetic levels is renowned both in Australia and overseas.
 His evocative paintings delve into an ethereal world of beauty and desire.

 "two worlds" wins archibald prize.